gsegol/Customer_segments/README.md

 A summary is available on Medium.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
-The initial data were provided by Arvato/Betelsman and are proprietary.
+The initial data were provided by Arvato Financial Services and are proprietary.
 Otherwise, the code is free to use.